Here's everything you need to know...

 Finally, let's talk about your pet insurance policy

-From 1 January 2021 pet passports will no longer be valid for trips either to Northern Ireland or the EU.
+Pet passports will now no longer be valid for trips either to Northern Ireland or the EU.
 Instead, you'll need an animal health certificate

 New rules to take your pet abroad